cdmochi/ViewPager2WithRecyclerViewExample/README.md

 # ViewPager2WithRecyclerViewExample
-## containing customview with recyclerview inside.
+### Containing customview with recyclerview inside and putting These view into ViewPager2.